TonyVallad/MSZP/readme.md

 If my AMD Ryzen 9 5900X was sentient, it probably would be frustrated as f*** ! xD

 Now that this is said... have fun !

+---

+### **License**

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in any project, personal or commercial, provided that you include a copy of the original license and copyright notice.

+For more information, see the [LICENSE](LICENSE) file.